code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

 ----------------------------

-Studies, cases, and runs are usually organized in a standardized directory structure, allowing a good tracability of computations while trying to minimize duplication of larg files.
+Studies, cases, and runs are usually organized in a standardized directory structure, allowing a good traceability of computations while trying to minimize duplication of large files.
 While the execution of the solver itself could uses a 'flat' structure, with prescribed file names, the GUI and high level `code_saturne` commands assume the standard structure is used.